AbhinavSivanandhan/ML-Image-Classification-Platform/README.md

-Deep Learning Image Classification App (March 2024) Developed and deployed a deep learning image classification app using Flask, Docker, Kubernetes, and Chameleon Cloud, implementing container orchestration, load balancing, and dynamic scaling.
+Deep Learning Image Classification App (ResNet50, MobileNetV2, Flask, Kubernetes) Built and deployed an image classification application using deep learning models.
+Utilized Kubernetes for container orchestration and dynamic scaling with self-healing, achieving 99.68% availability, 0.35 second average response time and high performance with 28.54 transactions/sec.
+(Mar 2024).
-Achieved impressive performance metrics:
-28.54 transactions per second
-99.68% availability
-0.35 second response time

 Tech Stack (ResNet50, MobileNetV2, Flask, Kubernetes)

+#According to NYU-Academic-Policies, model-specific content has been redacted for plagiarism reasons.

 # Deploying machine learning systems

-Congratulations!
-You've been offered an exciting and lucrative new position.
-You're going to be a machine learning engineer at a small startup company called GourmetGram.
-They are developing an online photo sharing community focused on food.

-On your first day at work, you are given the following brief:
+Online photo sharing community focused on food.

 > When someone uploads a photo of food to our site, it should be tagged and categorized automatically, right?
 >